perkdrew/discord-chatbot/README.md

-# discord-chatbot
+# Discord Chatbot

-A chatbot in Discord that can share YouTube videos so far.
+A chatbot in Discord that can share YouTube videos.